lnxjedi/gopherbot/doc/Configuration.md

-Credentials and other per-robot variables would normally be configured in the **install directory**, and plugins, additional libraries, and common configuration would reside in an optional **local config directory**, which is likely a git repository.
+Credentials and other per-robot variables would normally be configured in the **install directory**, and plugins, additional libraries, and common configuration would reside in an optional **config directory**, which is likely a git repository.
 A standard Linux install with a configuration management tool would unzip the archive in `/opt/gopherbot` and set e.g. the Slack Token in `/opt/gopherbot/conf/gopherbot.yaml`.
-Local configuration might be in `/usr/local/etc/gopherbot`, and external plugins to load would be defined in `/usr/local/etc/gopherbot/conf/gopherbot.yaml`.
-On Windows, the install directory would normally be `C:\Program Files\Gopherbot`, and the configuration directory would be in `C:\ProgramData\gopherbot`.
+Configuration might be in `/usr/local/etc/gopherbot`, and external plugins to load would be defined in `/usr/local/etc/gopherbot/conf/gopherbot.yaml`.
+On Windows, the install directory would normally be `C:\Program Files\Gopherbot`, and the configuration directory would be in `C:\ProgramData\Gopherbot`.

-## Specifying Local Config
+## Specifying Config

-On startup, **Gopherbot** will search for a local configuration directory in the following order:
+On startup, **Gopherbot** will search for a configuration directory in the following order:
 * A directory specified on the command line with `-c <dir>` or `--config <dir>`
 * A platform-specific search path:
    * Linux/MacOS: